chomosuke/distributed-exchange/README.md

 When a node crash, all the transactions that involve that node can't be committed or aborted.
 But all the account that node owns can't do anything as well, so it's not that much worse.

 ## Coordinator

 One single dedicated server will listen on an IP address.
 All Nodes will contact that server for a list of IP address of the other servers and register its own address.
 User login with the coordinator and get IP address from the server.
 User establish TCP connection with the Node.

 ## Messaging protocol

 We have 3 executable: Coordinator, Node, Client.
 Client is optional.

 types:

-- UserID and TradeID can be objects of some sort.
+- UserID can be objects of some sort.
+- TradeID is an integer.
 - Ticker is a string.

 TCP will be wrap in keepalive messaging of 10 seconds

 ### Node2Node

 There are 3 kinds of message:

 - Order: Buy/Sell, ticker, userid, quantity, price.
 - TradeOffer: TradeId, ticker, userid_buyer, userid_seller, quantity, price
 - TradeRep: Confirmed/Declined, TradeId